 Though he is nowhere near as independent as most peers, Zhou's gravitas helped keep Beijing on the reform path.
 He pushed to get the yuan included in the International Monetary Fund's reserve-currency matrix, scrapped the dollar peg and did away with caps on deposit rates.
 The worry is that President Xi Jinping puts loyalty over skill in replacing Zhou.
 A monetary lapdog is the last thing China needs as surging debt and an explosion of risky lending imperils the outlook.

 Risks emanating from China stand alongside aggressive Fed tightening and a Trump trade war as the biggest threats to Asia's economic outlook.
 Were China to hit a wall, or the U.S. to build them around the world's biggest economy, the buoyant economic growth that is driving the shift in monetary policy could be short-lived.

-Still, Asia needs to be ready for central bankers yanking away the punchbowl.
-Government policy makers must batten down the hatches, and investors should brace for a tougher monetary environment.
-And that is not necessary all bad.
-While the new faces make 2018 hard to predict, and the risk of the unexpected shocks is far from negligible, rising rates are a sign the global economy can thrive without crisis-period stimulus.
+Still, Asia needs to be ready for central bankers yanking away the punch bowl.
+Government policymakers must batten down the hatches, and investors should brace for a tougher monetary environment.
+And that is not necessarily all bad.
+While the new faces make 2018 hard to predict, and the risk of unexpected shocks is far from negligible, rising rates are a sign the global economy can thrive without crisis-period stimulus.